godotengine/godot-docs/tutorials/animation/animation_tree.rst

 Introduction
 ------------

-With :ref:`AnimationPlayer <class_AnimationPlayer>`, Godot has one of the most flexible animation systems that you can find in any game engine.
+With :ref:`AnimationPlayer <api:class_AnimationPlayer>`, Godot has one of the most flexible animation systems that you can find in any game engine.
 The ability to animate pretty much any property in any node or resource, as well as having dedicated transform, bezier, function calling, audio and sub-animation tracks, is pretty much unique.

 However, the support for blending those animations via ``AnimationPlayer`` is relatively limited, as only a fixed cross-fade transition time can be set.

-:ref:`AnimationTree <class_AnimationTree>` is a new node introduced in Godot 3.1 to deal with advanced transitions.
+:ref:`AnimationTree <api:class_AnimationTree>` is a new node introduced in Godot 3.1 to deal with advanced transitions.
 It supersedes the ancient ``AnimationTreePlayer``, while adding a huge amount of features and flexibility.

 Creating an AnimationTree